 Unattended, the fire had died to a soft red glow.
 A silence fell over the brothers as each contemplated the significance of the legend.
 Baldur looked again at the black eyes of the white fox and felt a quiet sorrow within him, imagining the horror of Halvard looking into the cold dead eyes of his beloved queen.
-Gudbrand, ever concerned with duty, looked at the pile of furs on his sled, enlivened with a sense of pride at knowing his people will not go hungry.
+Gudbrand, ever concerned with duty, looked at the pile of furs on his sled, enlivened with a sense of pride at knowing his people would not go hungry.
 Einar looked again at the moon with wonder at the powers he did not understand and pulled a small leather pouch from his belt.
 He carefully unwrapped a large white whistle, carved elegantly with runic symbols along the length of the handle.

 “Only twelve pairs of these whistles were made, each from one rib of our great queen, and all remain with the elder clan hunters.
-When I’m gone, it will go to Gudbrand, then to you, or whichever of you have your own wee lad’s first, as it has passed clansman to clansman for generations.”
+When I’m gone, it will go to Gudbrand, then to you, or whichever of you have your own wee lad’s first, as it has passed from clansman to clansman for generations.”

 Baldur looked at the ivory instrument in Einar’s hand, the namesake of the Coldwhistle Clan, with wonder and could not stop the flood of questions filling his mind.